 CANADIAN ILLUSTRATED NEWS

 By picturing our own people, the broad dominion they possess, its resources and progress, its monuments and industry, its great men and great events, such a paper would teach them to know and love it better, and by it they would feel still prouder of the proud Canadian name.”
-From the Canadian Illustrated News,30 October 1869:16.
+Canadian Illustrated News,30 October 1869:16.
 Facsimile edition 1970.

 First published by George Edward Desbarats, 30 October 1869, just two years after Confederation, this is Canada’s first national magazine.
 It is the first magazine in the world to successfully publish photographs by using half tone printing, an invention by William Leggo also of Québec.
 It was the earliest magazine to consistently publish editorial cartoons.
 Its French language sister magazine was L’Opinion publique, was launched a few months later on 1 January 1870, making Desbarats company the prototype for bilingual publishing in Canada.